thomasluke/scms-fetch-robot/integration/README.md

 ## Code

-It calls custom ROS services writt
+It calls custom ROS services in the grasping package.
+The